floranaflorana/floranaflorana/README.md

 - 👋 Hi, I’m Florence Nanteza
 - 👀 I’m interested in low coding
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on low code using abstractions
+- 💞️ I’m looking to collaborate on low codes using abstractions
 - 📫 How to reach me by email florananteza@gmail.com

 <!---